U.S. will sanction whoever purchases Iran's oil: official

 Two Iranian officials and one diplomat told Reuters on Aug.
 25 that Iran wants to export a minimum of 700,000 barrels per day of its oil and ideally up to 1.5 million bpd if the West wants to negotiate with Tehran to save the nuclear deal.

+“This is not just about the tanker.
+It is a sharp warning to any company in the world,” said Mandelker.
+“Companies and governments understand that between the choice of doing business with Iran or doing business with the U.S. it’s a no-brainer,”

+On Sept 3, Iranian President Hassan Rouhani said Tehran will never hold bilateral talks with the United States but if it lifts all the sanctions it reimposed on Iran it can join multilateral talks between Iran and other parties to the nuclear agreement.

-Reporting by Parisa Hafezi; Writing by Tuqa Khalid; Editing by David Evans and Emelia Sithole-Matarise
+Reporting by Parisa Hafezi; Writing by Tuqa Khalid and Parisa Hafezi; Editing by David Evans and Emelia Sithole-Matarise